Group tours are available only by appointment outside of public hours.

 Tour size: Minimum 10, Maximum 24

 Calling all scouts!
-Scout Days are offered Monday to Friday and last approximately 90 minutes. $10.00 per person.
+Scout Days are offered by appointment and last approximately 90 minutes. $10.00 per person.
 Tour size: Minimum 10, Maximum 24.

 Historic House Explorations

-Take a journey back in time with a costumed docent and explore family life in the Bartow household.
-Scouts also enjoy hot chocolate and pastries in the Orangerie.
+Take a journey back in time with a BMPP Museum Guide and explore family life in the Bartow household.
+Scouts also enjoy refreshments in the conservatory (additional refreshment fees apply).